Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 SpaceX was the acquirer; xAI Holdings became a SpaceX subsidiary. xAI at $250B, SpaceX at $1T, combined $1.25T.
 See callout above · leadership detail on the leadership page.

-Beyond the two mergers, no other xAI acquisitions have been publicly announced.
+Beyond the two mergers and the Form-D-disclosed February 2025 issuance, no other xAI acquisitions have been publicly announced.
 If a future acqui-hire or product-line buyout lands, the recurring refresh task picks it up.

 Read these primary sources

-xAI is private and does not file with SEC EDGAR (no DEF 14A, no 10-K, no 10-Q, no S-1, no Form D under any "X.AI Corp." / "xAI Holdings" entity name as of May 2026).
-The links below are the closest publicly-available primary-source equivalents — xAI's own news feed, Musk's X account for announcements that route through him personally, the Earthjustice / SELC / NAACP case pages on the Southaven Clean Air Act litigation, and contemporaneous reporting on the two mergers and the named-customer commitments.
+xAI is private and files no periodic reports with SEC EDGAR (no DEF 14A, 10-K, 10-Q, 8-K, or S-1), but “X.AI Corp.”
+(CIK 2002695) has filed four Regulation D exempt-offering notices (Form D), linked below.
+Those plus xAI's own news feed, Musk's X account for announcements that route through him personally, the Earthjustice / SELC / NAACP case pages on the Southaven Clean Air Act litigation, and contemporaneous reporting on the two mergers and the named-customer commitments are the load-bearing primary sources.

 xAI's own surface — news feed, Colossus page, and the enterprise / government product surfaces

-The canonical company-side source. xAI's news feed at x.ai/news carries the May 2024 Series B announcement, the January 2026 Series E close, the July 2025 Grok For Government suite launch, the November 2025 HUMAIN-Saudi partnership announcement, and the December 30, 2025 Grok Business / Grok Enterprise launches.
+The canonical company-side source. xAI's news feed at x.ai/news carries the May 2024 Series B announcement, the December 2024 Series C announcement, the January 2026 Series E close, the February 2026 “xAI joins SpaceX” merger post, the July 2025 xAI for Government suite launch, the November 2025 HUMAIN-Saudi partnership announcement, the December 30, 2025 Grok Business / Grok Enterprise launches, and the May 2026 Anthropic compute partnership.

 # Company surface